 Best Walks Near Torquay

-If you don’t mind travelling a bit, there are some great walks near Torquay that I recommend.
+If you don’t mind travelling a bit, there are some great coastal walks near Torquay that I recommend.
 All of these you can get to by bus or train.

 5) Babbacombe to Teignmouth – The challenging one along coastline woodland

 Start: Babbacombe Downs Finish: Shaldon and Teignmouth Distance: 8miles Time: 3h 30min Type: Linear Difficulty: Challenging

 To get to Babbacombe to start this walk, it’s just a 10min bus ride from Torquay.
 Although the walk fully follows the coastline, the majority of it is under woodland.
 It’s a challenging walk, with hills on a similar level to the Kingswear to Brixham walk.
 Think up, down, up, down, then up again.
 There is a chance for seal spotting on this walk, then towards the end you will have a fantastic view down to Ness Cove Beach.
 Once in Shaldon, you can stop in one of the numerous top rated pubs.
 Then jump on a little boat to take you across to Teignmouth, where you can get the train back to Torquay.

 For more detailed information, including a map, photos and full description, you can read about the walk from Babbacombe to Teignmouth.